 - Go to the Moodle and take the quiz for this chapter.

 Develop your skills with distillation and recrystallization techniques.
 Working with your teacher and teammates, design a lab to extract a target component from a solution or mixture.

 References: Illustrated Guide to Home Chemistry Experiments [Required text], or Home School Chemistry Kit Manual which comes with the Home Scientist Chemistry Kit CK101 set and is available online at The Home Scientist.

-You may find some of the basic lab skills described in Lab Techniques 1: weighing samples, filtering solutions, and cleaning equipment and Lab Techniques 2: Reading thermomenters, handling hot equipment, using the Q test useful as well.
+You may find some of the basic lab skills described in Lab Techniques 1: weighing samples, filtering solutions, and cleaning equipment and Lab Techniques 2: Reading thermometers, handling hot equipment, using the Q test useful as well.

-© 2005 - 2018 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
+© 2005 - 2022 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through online courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.